 In compliance with the AHERA Regulation, the school district conducted its 2019 Triennial Re-inspection on June 15, 2022.
 The school continues to perform the Six Month Periodic Surveillances as required under the AHERA Regulation as well.
 Documentation related to all inspections is available in the Asbestos Management Plan, found here.

 The Asbestos Management Plan for the Menands Union Free School District is located in the Main Office and is available to the public for review during the following times: Monday-Friday, 8:30 a.m. – 2:00 p.m.

 For more information, please contact Jose Calderon, LEA Designee, at 518-465-4561, ext.
 012.

 Fire Inspection Report

-Notice is hereby given that the annual inspection of the school buildings of the Menands Union Free School District for fire hazards which might endanger the lives of students, teachers, employees therein, has been completed on December 18th, 2020.
-The report thereof is available at the district office of the Menands Union Free School District, 19 Wards Lane, Menands, NY 12204 for inspection by all interested persons.
+Notice is hereby given that the annual inspection of the school buildings of the Menands Union Free School District for fire hazards which might endanger the lives of students, teachers, employees therein, has been completed on Oct.
+21, 2022.
+The report thereof is available through this link and at the district office of the Menands Union Free School District, 19 Wards Lane, Menands, NY 12204 for inspection by all interested persons.

 Parents’ Bill of Rights for Data Privacy and Security

 The Menands Union Free School District Board of Education is committed to ensuring privacy in accordance with local, state, and federal regulations and District policies.